-All freehold and leasehold land and properties which comprise the Authority's property portfolio have been valued by Ms S Rimmer (MRICS).
+All freehold and leasehold land and properties which have been revalued this year within the rolling programme, have been valued by Ms S Rimmer (MRICS).
 Ms Rimmer is part of the Council's own qualified in-house valuers.
 The only exception is for the Strand Shopping Centre which was valued by Andrew Watson (MRICS) who works for an external valuation company, Avison Young.